A distributed augmented Lagrangian decomposition algorithm for constrained optimization: The Distributed Augmented Lagrangian Decomposition Method

 \begin{enumerate} \item[(A4)] All subproblems are solvable at each iteration. \end{enumerate}

 Assumptions \hyperref[assumption:A1]{(A1)}–\hyperref[assumption:A3]{(A3)} imply that (\ref{eq:4}) and (\ref{eq:12}) are convex, and the strong duality holds for the problem (\ref{eq:1}), i.e., the optimal values of the primal and dual problems are equal.
-Under these assumptions, in particular, when all constraints $\psi(\mathbf{x})$ are affine functions and a feasible solution exists, the Slater condition is automatically satisfied, ensuring that \hyperref[assumption:A3 ]{(A3)} holds.
+Under these assumptions, since all constraints $\varphi(\mathbf{x})$ are affine functions, and when a feasible solution exists, the Slater condition is automatically satisfied, thereby guaranteeing that \hyperref[assumption:A3]{(A3)} holds.
 Furthermore, these assumptions guarantee the convergence of the ALM.
 Assumption \hyperref[assumption:A4]{(A4)} ensures the smooth implementation of the inner loops of DALD.

 The subsequent theorem establishes the convergence of the algorithm's inner layer loops, thereby proving the convergence of the entire algorithm.

 \textbf{Theorem 1} Assume \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A2]{(A2)} and \hyperref[assumption:A4]{(A4)} .
 Then, every limit point of $\{\mathbf{x}^{k,v}\}$ minimizes $\Lambda_\rho (\mathbf{x}, \mu^k)$ over $X$.